Moro (chocolate bar)

 Moro is the brand name of a caramel and nougat layered chocolate bar currently made by Cadbury and sold in Australia, New Zealand, and the Middle East.
 This type is similar to the Mars bar or American-style Milky Way bar.

 The name was also formerly used for a similar bar including bits of biscuit.
 It was sold in Ireland under the name until it was rebranded in 2015 as "Boost".
 In New Zealand, such a bar is sold as Moro Gold.

 Ireland

-The Irish Moro consists of nougat, biscuit and caramel filling and chocolate covering.
-The wrapper is blue, with the "Moro" logo in white.
-It is manufactured and sold in Ireland.
+The Irish Moro consisted of nougat, biscuit and caramel filling and chocolate covering.
+The wrapper was blue, with the "Moro" logo in white.
+It was manufactured and sold in Ireland.

-In May 2006, Moro Peanut was launched, with the words "Formerly Starbar" displayed prominently on the label; the wrapper on this variant is red.
+In May 2006, Moro Peanut was launched, with the words "Formerly Starbar" displayed prominently on the label; the wrapper on this variant was red.
 In the summer of 2007 a Coconut Moro bar was released as a limited edition in Ireland and colloquially known as the Bounty Moro.
 The wrapper is white with the Moro logo in yellow with a blue outline.
 In 2014 a Moro GAA special edition was launched in a deal with two sponsors of the GAA.

+The Moro brand was retired and replaced with Boost in 2015.